HUNTER HILL CSA

 Our Growing Practices

 We farm in a way we feel is healthy for ourselves, our land, and our community.
 To increase the health of our soil, the farm is no till—that means we do not use tractors or other machinery to turn the soil.
-In fact, you won’t find any heavy machinery on our farm.
-We do it all with shovels, rakes, wheelbarrows, and other hand tools.
+Tilling land releases carbon into the atmosphere, whereas farming without tillage sequesters carbon.
+This is mentioned to shed light on yet another damaging aspect of industrial agriculture, not to demonize small farmers who till.
+In fall of 2018, we decided to buy a tractor to relieve our bodies from having to do some of the hardest and most time-consuming physical labor.
+Before that, we accomplished all farmwork with our F-150, shovels, rakes, wheelbarrows, and other hand tools.
 Each spring we fertilize with composted plant materials and manures.
 We don’t use any synthetic chemicals and we are non-GMO.
+We do use a few OMRI-listed biological controls.
+OMRI-listed means they are approved for use by certified organic farms.
+Our farm is not certified organic and we do not plan to become certified.
+We are transparent about our farming practices and welcome any questions!
 This is abundantly productive agriculture, and we are proud of the methods we use.

 The chart below generally outlines some of the vegetables/herbs/fruits we hope to deliver and when you may see them in your share.
 This chart is based on our best estimate, but of course weather, pests, and other events will affect actual production.